 Light rail transit (LRT) has ushered in a revival of electric railways in our streets, along underutilized railroad lines and on new rights-of-way.
 Around the world today, light rail vehicles (LRVs) sport modern designs, liveries and technology, inspiring new generations of admirers.
 This East Penn Traction Club page is an overview of resources and methods to easily model today's light rail scene.
+This is not an exhaustive list and any models mentioned are examples of what exist.
+Please visit our Manufacturer/Dealer page to find a list of who produces LRV products.

 Before we go totally modern, we need to pay our respects to the most modern of the old streetcars and trams.